Aquatic Resource Alteration Permit (ARAP)

 A federal permit may also be required from the U. S. Army Corps of Engineers (Corps) for projects that include the discharge of dredged or fill material into waters of the U.S. including wetlands.
 This permit is called a §404 permit.
 When a §404 is required from the Corps, a §401 certification must first be obtained from the division.
 A §401 certification affirms that the discharge would not violate Tennessee's water quality standards.
 The application process for a §401 certification is the same as the ARAP process.

 General Permits are developed and maintained by the division to provide a streamlined, expedited means of authorizing projects that singularly or cumulatively propose minor impacts to water resources.
-The division issues general permits for the following activities:

 What Information Must I Provide?